Paul Garrin: Name.Space

 Although Network Solutions got immunity from the antitrust law, the public benefited from the Name.Space v.
 NSI lawsuit with the introduction of the wholesale-retail structure that transformed the domain registration market lowering fees from $100 to less than $10 to register a domain name, depending on the TLD and the retailer.

 ICANN held its first generic top-level domain (gTLD) application process in 2000.
 Name.Space was considered in the top 10 "strong candidates" out of 44 applicants, but delegation was deferred in favor of a very limited group of domain industry incumbents, almost all closely tied to ICANN, to the exclusion of many viable new entrants.
 A number of ICANN Board members recused themselves from the gTLD selection process because of involvement with applications under consideration.
 Particularly controversial was a proposal by Afilias LLC, an organization that includes 19 registrars, including Herndon, Va.-based Network Solutions Inc., the domain registration unit of VeriSign Inc., to run the registry for a .web domain.

 Nevertheless, former ICANN Chair Esther Dyson supported Name.Space's application.
 In her syndicated column in SFGate, an online version of the San Francisco Chronicle, she wrote:

 "... the proposal of Name.Space appealed to me precisely because it was a mix of commerce and principle.
 If the company that wanted to offer .star and .jazz was prepared to subsidize .sucks, more power to it.

-Name.Space exists today as a social enterprise corporation and continues to challenge status-quo entities that it views as corrupt with a current lawsuit against ICANN.
+Name.Space exists today as a social enterprise corporation and continues to challenge status-quo entities that it views as corrupt with a lawsuit against ICANN.